mwcremer/dnd-bx/combined.md

 - A ring's magical effect is activated by placing it on a finger or thumb.
 - Unless noted otherwise, a magical ring's effect is continuously active and ends if the ring is removed.
-- A character can wear two magic rings---one on each hand.
+- A character can wear two magic rings&mdash;one on each hand.
 If more are worn, their magical effects do not function.
 - Cursed rings cannot be "deactivated" by wearing more magical rings.

 ### <a name="ring_descriptions"></a> Ring Descriptions